-Receive help managing and paying your utility bills in California from the LIHEAP program and weatherization services.
-The low income energy assistance program provides families with cash grants to pay their heating and cooling bills.
-On the other hand, weatherization can help families in California control their energy costs and save money.
+Receive help managing and paying your utility bills in California from the LIHEAP program as well as free weatherization services.
+The low income energy assistance program provides families with cash grants to pay their heating, utility and/or cooling bills.
+On the other hand, weatherization can help families in California control their energy costs and help them save money.
 This will in effect free up their income for other basic needs and key expenditures.

 Both of these assistance programs are federally funded, however they are administered at the state level by the California Department of Community Services and Development.
-The agency works with community action agencies and social service centers across the state.
+The phone number for LIHEAP and the weatherization program in California is below.
+The agency works with community action agencies and social service centers across the state in an effort to administer the program to as many people as possible.
 The receipt of any financial assistance from LIHEAP or energy conservation from weatherization depends upon the availability of government funds.

 Low Income Home Energy Program information in California

-Due to limited funding, resources are targeted at lower income households that have elderly and/or disabled persons in the home, or that have children under around six years of age.
+Due to limited funding, resources are targeted at lower income households.
+There may also be LIHEAP funds allocated for California households that have elderly and/or disabled persons in the home, or that have children under around six years of age.
 The reason energy assistance is targeted at them is that seniors, young children and disabled people are especially at risk for life threatening illness or even death if their home is too hot in the summer or too cold in the winter.